-- I.D.1.
-The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education. - I.D.1.a) Facilities must be available and functioning, and must include inpatient, outpatient, imaging, laboratory, rehabilitation, and research resources.
-(Core) - I.D.1.b) Operating rooms must contain all necessary equipment, implants, and instrumentation for reconstructive surgery.
-(Core) - I.D.1.c) There should be clinical services available for the education of fellows, including radiology, laboratory medicine, rheumatology, infectious disease, pathology, and rehabilitation.
-(Core) - I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: (Core) - I.D.2.a) access to food while on duty; (Core)

-I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care, if the fellows are assigned in-house call; (Core)
+I.D.1.
+The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.
+(Core) I.D.1.a) Resources must include: I.D.1.a).(1) inpatient, ambulatory care, and laboratory facilities; (Core) I.D.1.a).(2) operating suites with appropriate equipment and staff; and, (Core) I.D.1.a).(3) comprehensive clinical care services, including imaging, laboratory medicine, surgical, medical, physical and occupational rehabilitation, and pediatric consultation.
+(Core) I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: (Core) I.D.2.a) access to food while on duty; (Core) I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care, if the fellows are assigned in-house call; (Core)